The georeferenced raster (Raster)#

 Important

-As with all geospatial handling methods, the reproject()
+As with all geospatial handling methods, the reproject() function can be passed a Raster or

-reference will enforce to match its transform
+A Raster reference will enforce to match its transform and crs.

-reference will enforce to match its bounds
+A Vector reference will enforce to match its bounds and crs.

 See Match-reference functionality for more details.

-function can also be passed any individual arguments such as dst_bounds
+The reproject() function can also be passed any individual arguments such as dst_bounds, to enforce specific georeferencing

 attributes.
 For more details, see the specific section and function descriptions in the API.